quil/quil/README.md

 Feast your eyes on this beauty.

-You're witnessing `setup`, `draw` and `sketch` working in complete harmony.
-See how `setup` turns on anti-aliasing, sets the framerate to 1 FPS and sets the background colour to a nice shade of grey. `draw` then kicks into action.
+You're witnessing `setup`, `settings`, `draw` and `sketch` working in complete harmony.
+See how `settings` turns on anti-aliasing, `setup` sets the framerate to 1 FPS and sets the background colour to a nice shade of grey. `draw` then kicks into action.
 It chooses random stroke, fill colours as well as a random stroke weight (thickness of the pen).
 It then chooses some random coordinates and circle size and draws an ellipse.
 An ellipse with the same height and width is a circle.
 Finally `defsketch` a convenience macro around `sketch` ties everything together, specifies a title and size and starts things running.
 Don't just watch it though, start modifying it to see immediate effects.
 Go to town.

 ## ClojureScript